 Those whose lives are touched by diabetes will have the chance to learn more about the disease from a well-known expert at a special meeting of Great Bend’s Diabetes Support Group.

 Richard Guthrie, M.D., will be the featured speaker at 7 p.m.
-Friday, Sept.
-6, in the basement-level St. Dominic Room at St. Rose Ambulatory & Surgery Center.
+Thursday, Sept.
+20, in the St. Dominic Room at St. Rose Ambulatory & Surgery Center, 3515 Broadway Ave.
 The meeting is free and open to the public.